British socialite Ghislaine Maxwell arrested in Jeffrey Epstein case | DW | 02.07.2020

 Maxwell, who was also Epstein's girlfriend at one point, has been accused of luring underage girls into the late billionaire's circle, where he and his friends allegedly sexually abused them.

-FBI spokesman Marty Feely Maxwell said Maxwell was taken into custody around 8:30 AM local time.
+FBI spokesman Marty Feely said Maxwell was taken into custody around 8:30 AM local time.

 Maxwell has repeatedly denied wrongdoing and has said that many of the claims against her are "absolute rubbish."